Meeting the Needs of Cities, Farms and Nature with Limited Water Supplies

-Chronic water shortages, rapid population growth and aging water infrastructure are increasing the potential for conflict over water resources, especially in the western United States—the fastest-growing region in the country.
-Native fish and birds are in decline while cities and farms struggle with reduced water supplies.
+Chronic water shortages, more frequent and intense droughts, rapid population growth and aging water infrastructure are increasing the potential for conflict over water resources, especially in the western United States.
+Fish and wildlife biodiversity are in decline, while cities and farms struggle with reduced water supplies.
 In the ultimate testament to the demands Americans place on their water supplies, the Colorado River no longer reaches the sea.
 In many parts of the West, future demand is projected to outpace available supply.

 In the search for solutions, pitting farmers, ranchers, cities and environmental interests against each other is a recipe for failure.
 Instead, decision-makers need to use the current drought conditions—recognizing that one wet year does not solve America’s fundamental water supply challenges—as an opportunity to work with cities, businesses and the agriculture community to demonstrate how innovative water management can reduce conflict, provide secure water supplies and restore health to rivers that flow through arid lands.

 The Nature Conservancy (TNC) works with cities, individual water users, irrigation companies, businesses and other nonprofit organizations, as well as federal, state and local water managers, to bring innovation and flexibility to water management, devising new ways to store, allocate and distribute water equitably so that everyone can thrive.
 These solutions include water banking and other water-sharing mechanisms, market-based demand management, agricultural water use efficiency, groundwater recharge networks and optimization of dam and reservoir operations.

 To avoid water crises and mitigate the effects of drought, the following actions are necessary: